Classifying complements for groups. Applications

 From now on, the matched pair constructed in \equref{constr} will be called the \emph{canonical matched pair} associated to the factorization $G = A H$.
-We use this notation in order to distinguish this matched pair among other possible matched pairs $(A, H, \triangleright', \triangleleft')$ such that $A \bowtie' H \cong G$ (isomorphism of groups that stabilizes $A$), where $A \bowtie' H$ is the bicrossed product associated to the matched pair $(A, H, \triangleright', \triangleleft')$.
-The following result gives more details: it can be obtained from \cite[Proposition 2.1]{CENT} for $\sigma = Id_{H}$.
-However, we state the result below for the sake of completeness since it will be used in the sequel.
+We use the above terminology in order to distinguish this matched pair among other possible matched pairs $(A, H, \triangleright', \triangleleft')$ such that $A \bowtie' H \cong G$ (isomorphism of groups that stabilizes $A$), where $A \bowtie' H$ is the bicrossed product associated to the matched pair $(A, H, \triangleright', \triangleleft')$.
+The following result provides more details: it can be obtained from \cite[Proposition 2.1]{CENT} for $\sigma = Id_{H}$.
+However, we state the result below for the sake of completeness as it will be used in the sequel.